The64thGamer/cheeseepedia/content/jq9q2a9iskhb84t0/content.md

 ## Trivia:
 - This show was originally recorded with Duncan Brannan but was redubbed before release.
 - This is the final show to use the 'Band Stage' setup for the Studio C puppets.
 This would also be the final show to use the 1999 Helen, Munch, and Pasqually puppets.
 - Segment 4 has several references to previous shows.
-The band reads the script to {{< wiki-link "September '94" >}} Segment 1.
-At the end of the segment, Chuck E. says 'Don't Hurry To Worry' as a reference to the song from {{< wiki-link "Chuck E. Cheese's 20th Anniversary" >}}.
-He then tells the band to repeat 'Chuck E. Chose The Cheddar and Chews The Cheese He Chose', which originated in {{< wiki-link "January 1995" >}}.
-Finally, Pasqually mentions {{< wiki-link "Destination Imagination" >}}.
+The band reads the script to [September '94] Segment 1.
+At the end of the segment, Chuck E. says 'Don't Hurry To Worry' as a reference to the song from [Chuck E. Cheese's 20th Anniversary].
+He then tells the band to repeat 'Chuck E. Chose The Cheddar and Chews The Cheese He Chose', which originated in [January 1995].
+Finally, Pasqually mentions [Destination Imagination].
-- 'Ratings' is reused from {{< wiki-link "April 1999" >}}.
+- 'Ratings' is reused from [April 1999].